-- Reserves equivalent to the cost of treasury shares held are not available for distribution during the holding period of such shares as per Capital Markets Authority ("CMA") guidelines. - During the current year, the Parent Company cancelled 10,676,451 treasury shares as per the resolution of the EGM held on 21 December 2022 (Note 19.1).
-The cost of the cancelled treasury shares was KD 7,679,878, and the transaction resulted in a loss of KD 6,612,233, which was recognised in the treasury share reserve. - There are no purchase or sale transactions in treasury shares during the current year.
-During the year ended 30 April 2022, the Parent Company purchased 1,253,736 shares for a total consideration of KD 1,129,665 and sold 18,341,129 shares for a total consideration of KD 16,739,542.
-The resultant gain on sale of treasury shares amounted to KD 3,687,602 and was recognised in the treasury shares reserve. - Treasury shares as at the reporting date include a certain number of shares lent to a 'Market Maker' by virtue of an agreement.
+- Reserves equivalent to the cost of treasury shares held are not available for distribution during the holding period of such shares as per Capital Markets Authority ("CMA") guidelines. - During the year, the Parent Company sold 1,505,972 shares for a total consideration of KD 1,113,849.
+The resultant gain on sale of treasury shares amounted to KD 30,561 and was recognised in the treasury shares reserve.
+There were no purchase or sale transactions in treasury shares during the year ended 30 April 2023. - ▶ During the year ended 30 April 2023, the Parent Company cancelled 10,676,451 treasury shares as per the resolution of the EGM held on 21 December 2022 (Note 19.1).
+The cost of the cancelled treasury shares was KD 7,679,878, and the transaction resulted in a loss of KD 6,612,233, which was recognised in the treasury share reserve. - Treasury shares as at the reporting date include a certain number of shares lent to a 'Market Maker' by virtue of an agreement.